 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 A flowering dogwood tree blooms in late April at artist T.C.
 Steele’s historic studio in Brown County.
 Dogwood flowers are small and surrounded by greenish-yellow petals.
 The flowers are surrounded by four large showy white bracts, which are not petals, but modified leaves.

 Photo by John Maxwell.

-It comes as no surprise that printing and distribution costs for Outdoor Indiana magazine have increased.
+Printing and distribution costs for Outdoor Indiana magazine have increased.
 One way we’re offsetting these costs is through the Friends of Outdoor Indiana Group administered through the Indiana Natural Resources Foundation.
 Donations to our friends group helps keep our subscription price low and ensures we’ll be around to bring you the best of Indiana’s outdoors for years to come.

-To donate, visit the INRF site and include “Friends of Outdoor Indiana” in the “In Honor Of/In Memory Of” line.
+To donate, visit the INRF and include “Friends of Outdoor Indiana” in the “In Honor Of/In Memory Of” line.